-At Christmas the Tudors enjoyed mince pies, but they had far more significance than today in that they had 13 ingredients to represent Jesus and the apostles, they contained fruit (raisins, currants, prunes) and spices (cloves, mace, black pepper, saffron) and also mutton to represent the shepherds.
-The fashion was for them to be shaped like a crib.
+At Christmas the Tudors enjoyed mince pies.
+In those days they had 13 ingredients to represent Jesus and the apostles.
+They were made with fruit (raisins, currants, prunes) and spices (cloves, mace, black pepper, saffron) and also mutton to represent the shepherds.
+Usually they were shaped like a crib.

+In those days puddings usually contained meat.
 Another dessert, syllabub was invented in the 16th century.
-Moreover Banbury cakes were first mentioned in 1586.
+Banbury cakes were first mentioned in 1586.

 Wine was still the drink of the wealthy as it had to be imported.
 Wine was still imported from France and Germany but an increasing amount was imported from Spain and Portugal.
 Sweet wine was still imported from the Eastern Mediterranean.
-In the 16th century wine was often flavoured with spices.
+In the 16th century, wine was often flavored with spices.

 In 16th century England sherry, which was known as sack was also a popular drink.
 The origins of brandy are obscure but it was a popular drink by the 16th century.